A robust, scalable K-statistic for quantifying immune cell clustering in spatial proteomics data: Methods

 \section{Methods}

+Throughout, we use the term ``spatial inhomogeneity'' to refer to systematic spatial variation in the local cell density across the observation window, equivalently to a non-constant first-order intensity function $\lambda(u)$ of the underlying spatial point process.
+This includes both biological sources, such as tissue architecture, and technical sources, such as tearing, folding, or partial tissue loss during slide preparation.

+Standard applications of Ripley's $K$ rely on the assumption of CSR, where the expected value under the null hypothesis is $\pi r^2$.
+However, spatial proteomics data frequently exhibit spatial inhomogeneity due to tissue architecture or technical artifacts, violating the homogeneity assumption required for CSR.
+Consequently, comparing the observed $K$-function against $\pi r^2$ often confounds true biological aggregation with background spatial variation, leading to spurious estimates of clustering.

+To address this, we propose to evaluate ``relative" clustering with respect to the background cell distribution.
+Let $n$ denote the total number of cells and $m$ denote the number of immune cells in a generic sample.
+We define our null hypothesis $(H_0)$ as proportional intensity, positing that the spatial intensity of immune cells, $\lambda_{m}(u)$, is proportional to that of the background cells, $\lambda_{n-m}(u)$, such that $\lambda_{m}(u)\propto\lambda_{n-m}(u)$ at any location $u$.
+This hypothesis implies that immune cells are distributed as a random subset of the overall cell population, following the same spatial structure as the background cells.

-Our work introduces a novel framework for computationally efficient analysis of single-cell spatial proteomics data with sample inhomogeneity, which we term \textit{KAMP}, for \textbf{K} adjustment by \textbf{A}nalytical \textbf{M}oments of the \textbf{P}ermutation distribution.
-This method leverages analytical expressions for the first and second moments of the distribution defined by estimating Ripley's $K$ for all possible permutations of cell type labels (e.g., background and immune cells in our HGSOC application).
-Let $K_s(r)$ represent Ripley's $K$ for sample $s$ at radius $r$, and let $n_s$ and $m_s$ denote the total number of cells and the number of immune cells in sample $s$, respectively. $K_s(r)$ is the empirical cumulative distribution of the number of pairwise distances between immune cells in the sample that are less than $r$, normalized by the density of cells in the image.
+Let $\hat{K}_s(r)$ represent the estimated univariate Ripley's $K$ for sample $s$ at radius $r$, and let $n_s$ and $m_s$ denote the total number of cells and the number of immune cells in sample $s$, respectively. $\hat{K}_s(r)$ is the empirical cumulative distribution of the number of pairwise distances between immune cells in the sample that are less than $r$, normalized by the density of cells in the image.
 Intuitively, smaller pairwise distances between cells are indicative of clustering.
-Mathematically, $K_s(r)$ is given by
+Mathematically, $\hat{K}_s(r)$ is given by